den-wdi-1/Intro-to-WDI-and-team/README.md

   - One personal general goal that you would like to accomplish by the end of this training.
   - Send those two goals to the #wdi-den-june channel.
   - The Consultants will compile this into a goal list for the team this week, so that we can all help each other reach them by the end of the training.

+### One Cool Thing

+ - Throughout this first week, we are expecting you to learn one cool thing about one of your fellow Developers every day.
+Since you already have a group to share with, share your one cool thing with the group.
+ - Now that we know some cool things about each other, tell the whole class one cool thing you learned about one of your group members.
+No repeats, please.
+ - We have just done a "Whip-Around", which is another activity we will do a few times in this class.